All the Nordstrom sales you'll want to shop this Black Friday

 Nordstrom Bliss Plush Throw ($28.90, originally $39.50; nordstrom.com)

-Cozying up has never been enjoyable thanks to this plush throw blanket, which you can score for just $29.
+Cozying up has never been more enjoyable, thanks to this plush throw blanket, which you can score for just $29.
 At a price this good, we wouldn’t blame you for buying one in every color.

 ____________________________________________________________________________